sleeptoken/zettelkasten/Remote Thought/Active Directory.md

 **Group Policy**

-One of Active Directory's most powerful features is **Group Policy**, which allows administrators to enforce policies across the domain.
-Group Policies can be applied to users and computers to enforce password policies, software deployment, firewall settings, and more.
+Allows administrators to enforce policies across the domain.
+Group Policies can be applied to users and computers to enforce password policies, software deployment, firewall settings, and more For attackers, Group Policy is a lucrative means of spreading malicious scripts to multiple devices.

 **Group Policy Objects (GPOs)** are the containers that hold these policies.
-A GPO can be linked to the entire domain, an OU, or a site, giving the flexibility in applying policies.x
+A GPO can be linked to the entire domain, an OU, or a site, giving the flexibility in applying policies.
 ### Common Active Directory Attacks

 #### Golden Ticket Attack